ava-labs/avalanchego/x/merkledb/README.md

 ## TODOs

 - [ ] Remove special casing around the root node from the physical structure of the hashed tree.
-- [ ] Analyze performance impact of needing to skip intermediate nodes when generating range and change proofs
-  - [ ] Consider moving nodes with values to a separate db prefix
 - [ ] Analyze performance of using database snapshots rather than in-memory history
 - [ ] Improve intermediate node regeneration after ungraceful shutdown by reusing successfully written subtrees